rbspy/rbspy/README.md

 **Record**

-Record records stack traces from your process for displaying as a flamegraph.
+Record records stack traces from your process and generates a flamegraph.
 You can either give it the PID of an already-running process to record, or ask it to execute and record a new Ruby process.

+This is useful when you want to know what functions your program is spending most of its time in.

 ```
 sudo rbspy record --pid $PID